 The reliquaries, shrines and altarpieces I create are focused on contemplating what is truly sacred in our world, in an age of human-driven climate change.
 They are my creative response to the experience of "solastalgia" - a homesickness and distress one feels when surrounded by rapid environmental decline.

-Climate change is accelerating a century-long collapse in biodiversity in ecosystems across the world.
 With a changing climate we find ourselves facing an unfamiliar existential threat...one that is altering the natural world we rely on so intimately, at an unprecedented speed.
 What is our responsibility to the other species that live on this planet?
 Are they collateral damage as we alter the world?

 I’m unsure at this point if we have the ability to significantly evolve our behavior of how we live on this planet.
 I am convinced that if we are to succeed, it will require us to fundamentally re-define what we see, and treat, as sacred.